erfan00725/erfan00725/README.md

 - 👋 Hi, I’m erfan sedighi
 - 👀 I’m interested in game an web development
-- 🌱 I’m currently learning react js, laravel, unity
+- 🌱 I’m currently learning react js, laravel and unity

 <!---
 - 💞️ I’m looking to collaborate on ...